1. Home

 1. You can either continue in above wizard by clicking on Next, OR if you are doing it at a later time:

-1. Go your account Settings -> Messages -> E-mail domains.
+1. Go your account Settings Messages E-mail domains.

 2. On your domain name entry, Click on DKIM.

-spoofing defense
+spoofing defense - DKIM

-In case if your domain-name/hosting or DNS service provider does not support long DNS TXT values, then choose 1024 bits.
+• It is recommended to use 2048 bits DKIM key pair.
+In case your domain-name/hosting or DNS service provider does not support long DNS TXT values, then click on “generate a 1024 bits key”.

 • If an external tool verifies the existence of your DKIM key but validation still fails at Mailfence, then set-up DKIM signing policy by creating following DNS TXT record: